Open Container Laws in Illinois

 If you or someone you love is facing charges based on an open container violation, it may be in your best interest to contact an experienced criminal defense attorney.
 Officers and prosecutors will use any information or evidence they can find to make you look guilty, especially when it comes to drinking and driving.
 The prosecution has the burden of proof, while your team, as the defense, only has to disprove or minimize the meaning of what they say.
-The criminal defense attorneys of the Bruno Law Offices have experience in dealing with a variety of DUI and DWI cases, from an open container to actual DWI or DUI charges.
+The criminal defense attorneys of the Bruno Law Offices have experience in dealing with a variety of DUI cases, from an open container to actual DUI charges.
 Prosecutors are merciless, but we are here to fight for you.

 Illinois Open Container Laws

 Open container laws vary from state to state, although most generally allow and prohibit similar things.
 Illinois statute outlines what it considers an open container and where open containers are allowed to be.
 The laws say the following:

 - Both drivers and passengers are prohibited from possessing any alcohol in the passenger area unless it is in its original container with an unbroken seal.

 - A sealed and unopened bottle of alcohol is allowed to be in the passenger area